fieldtrip/website/development/project/replicate_functionality_of_mne_software.md

     mne_setup_source_space --ico -6

 MNE is using a distributed inverse solver for EEG/MEG source estimation.
 Therefore, it discretize a source space into locations on the cortical surface.
-At a later stage, the desired solution will be computed by findig a source distribution with a minimum overall energy that depends on all sources in the source space.
+At a later stage, the desired solution will be computed by finding a source distribution with a minimum overall energy that depends on all sources in the source space.

 This stage creates a **decimated dipole grid on the white matter surface**, and saves this source space file in fif format.
 The location of the sources in the source space are expressed in "surface RAS coordinates" in the fif files.
 (The origin of this coordinate system is at the center of the conformed FreeSurfer MRI volumes and the axes are oriented along the axes of this volume.)